echen053/all-cell-detection/README.md

 # all-cell-detection
-ML models for acute lymphoblastic leukemia cell detection
+We experimented ML models for acute lymphoblastic leukemia (ALL) cell detection

+## Running environment
+All Jupyter notebooks were originally executed in the Google Colab environment.

+## Data sources
+ALL cell data used is from [ALL-IDB](https://homes.di.unimi.it/scotti/all/)

+## CNN classification

+We use a custom CNN model for ALL classification.

+## YOLO models

+Three different YOLO models (v5, v6, and v7) were tried to compare performance.